Queensland Road Safety Forums

 The Queensland Government and the Australian state, territory and federal governments have agreed to a vision of zero road deaths in Australia by 2050.
 There is no single solution to eliminating road trauma.
 The Queensland Government is working with a wide range of stakeholders to advise on how to improve the safety of roads and roadsides and promote safer speeds, vehicles and behaviours.

-The forums inform the development of Queensland road safety strategies, action plans and other initiatives.
+Queensland road safety events inform the development of Queensland road safety strategies, action plans and other initiatives.

 How to get involved